Graphs

 • k (int)

-• vertices (List[Vertex]) – A new vertex will be connected to these vertices.
+• vertices (Sequence[Vertex]) – A new vertex is connected to these vertices.
 All the vertices must be contained in the graph and there must be dim + k of them.

-• edges (List[Edge]) – A list of edges that will be deleted.
+• edges (Sequence[Edge]) – A list of edges that are deleted.
 The endvertices of all the edges must be contained in the list vertices.
 The edges must be contained in the graph and there must be k of them.

 • dim (int) – The dimension in which the k-extension is created.

-• inplace (bool) – If True, the graph will be modified, otherwise a new modified graph will be created, while the original graph remains unchanged (default).
+• inplace (bool) – If True, the graph is modified, otherwise a new modified graph is created, while the original graph remains unchanged (default).

 Return type: